 Experienced real estate investors know doing their homework pays, understanding that thoroughly checking off the list all of the details means avoiding nightmares that cost time and money.
-Moreover, these investors realize it all counts towards bringing the best possible return on their investment dollar.
+Moreover, these investors realize it all counts towards bringing the best possible return on their investment dollars.

 Of course, skipping ahead to the ending of a book might be worth ruining the story for a reader, but neglecting to perform due diligence isn’t an option for savvy Chicago real estate investors.
 So you will want to pay attention to these five things you need to check first before purchasing an investment property.